arvigeus/AZ-204/Learning Path/Content Delivery Network.md

 #### Geo-filtering

 Geo-filtering enables you to allow or block content in specific countries/regions, based on the country/region code.
 In the Azure CDN Standard for Microsoft Tier, you can only allow or block the entire site.
-With the Verizon and Akamai tiers, you can also set up restrictions on directory paths.
-For more information, see the further reading section in the Summary unit.

 ### Interact with Azure Content Delivery Networks by using .NET